Aberystwyth University - Information Security Policy

 4. Detailed Policy

-4.1.1 The Information Security Policy document set is structured in accordance with the recommendations set out in the “UCISA Information Security Toolkit” (March 2015) which in turn, is based on the control guidelines set out in the industry standard ISO 27001.
+4.1.1 The Information Security Policy document set is structured in accordance with the recommendations set out in the “UCISA Information Security Toolkit” (March 2015) which, in turn, reflects guidelines set out in the industry standard ISO 27001.

-4.1.2 This top level document lists a set of other sub-policy documents which, together, constitute the Information Security Policy of the University.
+4.1.2 This overarching Information Security Policy document lists a set of other sub-policy documents which, together, constitute the Information Security Policy of the University.
 All of these documents are of equal standing.
 Although this policy set should be internally consistent, for the removal of any doubt, if any inconsistency is found between this overarching policy and any of the sub-policies, this overarching policy will take precedence.